-For medical coverage, the only choice for a retiree is a PPO program called Community Blue Flex which is provided through the Allegheny County Schools Health Insurance Consortium (ACSHIC) and is administered by Highmark.
+For medical coverage, the retiree may continue in the plan they elected as an employee.
+There are two options for medical plans.
+One is a PPO program called Community Blue Flex PPO and the other is an EPO program called Community Blue Flex EPO.
+Both of these plans are provided through the Allegheny County Schools Health Insurance Consortium (ACSHIC) and is administered by Highmark.